Cooperstown New York not only baseball

 Artifacts from the younger Cooper’s life can be found at the Fenimore Art Museum, a 1930s neo-Georgian mansion on Lake Otsego, along with an exceptional collection of North American Indian Art.
 The museum also holds a world-class collection of folk art and a sterling collection of Hudson River artists like Thomas Cole.

-Tags: 1932 World Series, Baseball, Baseball Hall of fame, Book a room in cooperstown ny, Cooperstown, Cooperstown New York, etraveltrips, Family vacations, Fenimore Art Museum, Golf, Historical site, James Fenimore Cooper, Joe DiMaggio, Lake Otsego, Museums, National Baseball Hall of Fame and Museum, New York, sightseeing, travel
+Tags: 1932 World Series, Baseball, Baseball Hall of fame, Book a room in cooperstown ny, Cooperstown, Cooperstown New York, etraveltrips, Family vacations, Fenimore Art Museum, Golf, Historical site, James Fenimore Cooper, Joe DiMaggio, Lake Otsego, Museums, National Baseball Hall of Fame and Museum, New York, new york hotels, sightseeing, travel